Mokume Gane Jewelry

 Arn is available for in-person design work and consultation from Mon-Fri 10-5.
 Hand sketches are performed on-site.

-Special weekend appointments can be arranged for $350.
+Special weekend appointments can be arranged depending on availability.

 Please contact Arn for an appointment.